Kenilworth's new Wetherspoon pub featuring trebuchet balls is set to open next week

 However, a group of rebels, whose resistance proved difficult to crush, held out in the stronghold of Kenilworth Castle.

-Historical photos and details of local history, as well as artwork and images of local scenes and characters of the area, are also displayed in the pub, together with artwork commissioned by local artists.
+JD Wetherspoon said that historical photos and details of local history, as well as artwork and images of local scenes and characters of the area, will also be displayed in the pub, together with artwork commissioned by local artists.

-Also on display are various trebuchet balls, of differing sizes, discovered during pathway restoration works at Kenilworth Castle.

-Historically verified to date back to the great Siege of Kenilworth (at the end of which the Dictum of Kenilworth was drafted and signed), the artifacts are on loan from English Heritage.

 Pub manager Tom Clarke said: “Myself and my team are looking forward to welcoming customers into The Dictum of Kenilworth and we are confident that the pub will be a great addition to Kenilworth’s social scene.”